grill-lab/DL-Hard/README.md

 Initial retrieval <i>BM25</i> and <i>BM25+RM3</i> runs use <a href="https://github.com/castorini/pyserini">Pyserini</a>.

 <i>BERT-MaxP(Zero-Shot)</i> and <i>T5-MaxP(Zero-Shot)</i> re-rankers use <a href="https://github.com/castorini/pygaggle">pygaggle</a>
-models fine-tuned on MS-MARCO (but not fine-tuned on DL-HARD folds).
+standard models that are fine-tuned on MS-MARCO (but not fine-tuned on DL-HARD folds).
 The documents are sharded into 5 sentence chunks with no overlap and the max passage score is taken to represent the document (<a href="https://arxiv.org/pdf/2003.06713.pdf">Nogueira et al., 2020</a>) .

 <i>BERT-MaxP</i> and <i>Electra-MaxP</i> is firstly fine-tuned on MS Marco, before further fine-tuning on the provided
 DL-HARD training folds.
 Performance on the validation fold is used to select the optimal epoch for the each corresponding test fold.
 See <a href="https://arxiv.org/pdf/1905.09217.pdf">Dai and Callan (2019)</a> for implementation details.
 <i>PARADE-BERT</i> and <i>PARADE-Electra</i> are trained in a similar procedure for DL-HARD.
 See
 <a href="https://arxiv.org/pdf/2008.09093.pdf">Li at al. (2020)</a> for implementation details.